tsgates/arch-wiki-markdown/wiki/GTK+.md

 GTK+
 ====

-> Summary

-This articles details theme configuration of GTK+ applications.
-GTK+ (GIMP Toolkit) is a cross-platform widget toolkit for creating graphical user interfaces.
-This article will explore the tools used to configure the GTK+ theme, style, icon, font and font size, and also detail manual configuration.

-> Related
+Related articles

-Uniform Look for Qt and GTK Applications
+-   Uniform Look for Qt and GTK Applications

-Qt
+-   Qt

-GNU Project
+-   GNU Project

 From the GTK+ website: